 Insights — a section of your site’s statistics that helps you see how often you post, your site’s most popular days and times, and who your site’s followers are.
 Find them by visiting My Sites → Stats → Insights.

 Likes — a way to show your appreciation for a post on WordPress.com.
 Most bloggers include a “Like” button at the end of their posts.
 Click the button to let them know you enjoyed their post, and your Gravatar will appear next to the button alongside those of others who have liked the post.
 Add and manage the Like button from My Sites → Sharing → Sharing Buttons.

 Menu — the piece of your site that contains links to your posts, pages, or categories, typically located just above or below your site’s title, or along the right or left side of the screen.
-(The ten options running down the left side of this page is our menu.)
-A menu enables readers to navigate around the various parts of your site.
-Most themes support Custom Menus, which let you specific exactly which items appear in the menu; there’s also a Custom Menu Widget that allows you to display a menu in your sidebar.
+(The options running down the left side of this page is our menu.)
+Different themes will handle menus differently.
+Block themes use blocks for all parts of the site, including Navigation.
+Classic themes will use the site Customizer, and have a specific Menu area.

 Page — static sections of your website (as opposed to posts, which you continually publish).
 They are a good way to publish information that doesn’t change much — an “About” page is a common example.
 Pages are not associated with a date/time like posts, nor can you tag or categorize a page.
 Learn more about the difference between pages and posts.